sigmdel/xiao_esp32c6_sketches/README.md

 See [First Look at the Seeed Studio XIAO ESP32C6](https://sigmdel.ca/michel/ha/xiao/xiao_esp32c6_intro_en.html) for some details about these programs.

 ## Change Log

+2024-08-05: Investigation of I/O ports controlling the antenna RF switch

+2024-08-04: New pin definitions added in ESP32 Arduino 3.0.4

 2024-07-18: Add board pinout